 Did you know that, according to the National Sleep Foundation, by the age of two, most children will have spent MORE time asleep than awake over the course of their life?
 Clearly, sleep plays a large role in your baby’s life – even beyond the first year!

 But what should your newborn’s sleep look like?
-How much should your newborn sleep?
+How much should your newborn baby sleep?
 Is there such a thing as sleeping too much?
-How can you help them sleep?
+How many hours a day do newborns sleep?
+How can you help them fall asleep?
 We’ll answer all those questions, and more!

 Decoding Newborn Sleep

 Immediately after birth, your baby will spend about an hour or so awake before entering a deep slumber - they’re just as exhausted as you after being brought into the world!
 You will find it hard to keep them awake during feeds.
 No worries, the hospital staff is very helpful during this time to maintain a very consistent eat sleep cycle.

 You’ll spend this time snuggling, learning about newborn care and establishing a bond between you and your baby before you prepare to take them home.
 Baby's sleep pattern may last for about 12 to 18 hours and will be over just in time for you to leave for home with your new family.

 Over the next 24 hours, your baby will start to become more alert and awake.
 They’ll settle into the typical awake-eat-fall asleep pattern of newborns.
 This pattern will be pretty consistent throughout her first month, and even into her second.

 As newborns, most babies sleep roughly 75% of their time!
 As they get older, the number of hours they spend asleep each day will slowly decrease, which you can see in our baby sleep chart below.
 Learn more about newborn and very young babies sleep in our article Simplifying Baby Sleep: Birth to 3 Months.

 Is It Normal For Newborns To Sleep All The Time?